 - 2.1 The Board of Directors consists of at least 5 directors, consisting of at least one third of the total number of independent directors, but not less than 3 directors, and at least half of the total number of directors must be residing in the Kingdom. - 2.2 The Board of Directors selects one of the directors as chairman of the Board of Directors. - 2.3 Appointment of directors in accordance with the Company's articles of association and the requirements of the relevant laws.
 This must be transparent and clear. - 2.3.1 In case the director completes the term of resignation from the position of Director The Shareholders' Meeting shall consider the appointment of directors by resolution of the appointment of directors.
 A majority of shareholders' votes must be obtained at the meeting and voted on. to vote If there's the same number of votes.
-The chairman of the meeting shall have another vote as a decisive voice.
+The chairman of the meeting shall have another vote as a decisive voice. - 2.4 The board structure consists of qualified persons with knowledge of various professional skills.
+Have experience and expertise that is useful for business operations without limiting gender, ethnicity, religion, age or professional skills.

 15th Fl.
-Regent House Bldg., 183 Rajdamri Rd., Lumpini, Patumwan, Bangkok 10330, Thailand Tel.: + 66 (0) 2253-5232-3 Fax: + 66 (0) 2070-0733 email: info@foodanddrinks.co.th
+Regent House Bldg., 183 Rajdam ri Rd., Lum pini, Patum wan, Bangkok 10330, Thailand.
+Tel.: + 66 (0) 2253-5232-3 Fax: + 66 (0) 2070-0733 em ail: info@ foodanddrinks.co.th